PWD2/Sgrstlfr.v1.0/README.md

 ## The simple useage
-**The tools only needs to contain the following basic parameters to run
+**The tools only needs to contain the following basic parameters to run.**
 ```
 --fa : The fasta file of the unSCRaMbLE genome that has been indexed.